microsoft/fluentui/rfcs/react-components/convergence/custom-styling.md

 ### 💡 Improvement - apply Typescript discriminant property technique

 - Add a `kind: string` property to ComponentState
-- Each component state would redefine kind to retrict to their type (e.g. Button would have `kind: 'Button'`).
+- Each component state would redefine kind to restrict customization to their type (e.g. Button would have `kind: 'Button'`).
 - Remove kind parameter from useCustomStyles.
 - Trying to cast to the wrong component state will fail.